D45Hub/Vaadin-Example/README.md

 Vaadin Example
 ==============

-This is a simple example for a Vaadin 8 application that only requires a Servlet 3.0 container to run.
+This is a simple example for a Vaadin 8 application with an introductory presentation that only requires a Servlet 3.0 container to run.

 Workflow